-This is not a commune.
-There are no shared kitchens, no common dining halls, no required group activities.
+This community is built around a network of families who share enough trust, values, and long-term vision to build something together.
 Each household is fully independent.
-What is shared is the land, the driveway, the utility infrastructure, the outdoor common areas — and the proximity to people you already trust.
+What is shared is the land, the driveway, the utility infrastructure, the outdoor common areas, and the proximity to people you already trust.

 Building on shared land — rather than buying separately — puts every design choice in the community's hands and compounds the advantages.
 Below are the core reasons this model works, organized by what kind of value each delivers.